michaeldorman/michaeldorman.github.io/cv.md

 ## Publications

+* Volis, S., Zhang, Y., Dorman, M., Blecher, M. 2015.
+Iris atrofusca genetic and phenotypic variation, the role of habitat-specific selection in this variation structuring, and conservation implications using quasi in situ guidelines.
+Israel Journal of Plant Sciences, in press

-* Dorman, M., Svoray, T., Perevolotsky, A., Moshe, Y., Sarris, D. What determines tree mortality in dry environments?
-Observations on several scales. under review.
+* Dorman, M., Svoray, T., Perevolotsky, A., Moshe, Y., Sarris, D. 2015.
+What determines tree mortality in dry environments?
+A multi-perspective approach.
+Ecological Applications, 25(4):1054-1071

+* Dorman, M., Perevolotsky, A., Sarris, D., Svoray, T. 2015.
+Amount vs. temporal pattern: On the importance of intra-annual climatic conditions on tree growth in a dry environment.
+Journal of Arid Environments, 118:65-68

-* Dorman, M., Perevolotsky, A., Svoray, T., Sarris, D. The effect of rainfall and competition intensity on forest response to drought: Lessons learned from a dry extreme.
-Oecologia, in press.
+* Dorman, M., Perevolotsky, A., Sarris, D., Svoray, T.  2015.
+The effect of rainfall and competition intensity on forest response to drought: Lessons learned from a dry extreme.
+Oecologia, 177:1025-1038

 * Dorman, M., Svoray, T., Perevolotsky, A. 2013.
 Homogenization in forest performance across an environmental gradient – The interplay between rainfall and topographic aspect.
-Forest Ecology and Management, 310, 256-266.
+Forest Ecology and Management, 310, 256-266

 * Dorman, M., Svoray, T., Perevolotsky, A., Sarris, D. 2013.
 Forest performance during two consecutive drought periods: Diverging long-term trends and short-term responses along a climatic gradient.
-Forest Ecology and Management, 310, 1-9.
+Forest Ecology and Management, 310, 1-9

 * Volis, S., Dorman, M., Blecher, M., Sapir, Y., Burdeniy, L. 2011.
 Variation partitioning in canonical ordination reveals no effect of soil but an effect of co-occurring species on translocation success in Iris atrofusca.
 Journal of Applied Ecology, 48:265-273